letsencrypt/boulder/test/certs/README.md

 The "mtpki" PKI emulates our experimental MTC issuer.
 It has a single issuer and key.
 It doesn't use SoftHSM.
 It's loaded by the MTCA component.

-Note: for now we are using an ECDSA signing key for our experimental MTC issuer.
+For now we are using an ECDSA signing key for our experimental MTC issuer.
-We plan to change that to ML-DSA for our staging deployment goals.
+TODO: change that to ML-DSA for our staging deployment goals.

 ### ipki